-Alaska Limited (Special) Power of Attorney Form
+Alaska Limited Power of Attorney Form

-According to Alaska law, it is essential that the agent does not exceed the powers granted to them, 2) the agent keeps a record of every transaction that was made in the name (or on behalf of) the principal, and 3) the agent is to act in the principal’s best interest at all times.
+According to Alaska law, it is essential that the agent does not exceed the powers granted to them, keeps a record of every transaction that was made in the name (or on behalf of) the principal, and acts in the principal’s best interest at all times (§ 13.26.610).

-Signing Requirements (AS 13.26.600): Principal must sign in view of a Notary Public.
+Signing Requirements (§ 13.26.600): Principal must sign in front of a notary public.